pmoorman/growthcasts/christmas-came-early.md

 questions:
   - "What do you most want to learrn from us?"
   - "What's your primary business goal (focus), right now?"
-  - "anything else you want to add ;)"
+  - "Anything else you want to add ;)"
 ---

 ### **Here is a little deal I want to telll you about:**